Autism Endorsement Certificate

 The following program-specific requirements must be met:

-- One letter of recommendation.
-The letter must be of a professional not personal nature.
-If the student has been out of school five years or fewer, the letter must come from a professor
+- Two letters of recommendation.
+The letters must be of a professional not personal nature.
+If the student has been out of school five years or fewer, the letters must come from a professor.

 Students can take a course before formal application and matriculation into the program, but they should apply for admission into the certificate program before taking a second course.
 Taking a course does not guarantee admission into the program.

 If I am not an educator, can I still apply for the Arcadia Graduate Certificate program?

 Yes, as long as you have a bachelor’s degree, you can qualify for admission to the Arcadia Graduate Certificate program.